 Amy grew up in Russellville, a farming community in central Indiana with a population of 376.
 The fourth of five children, she has fond memories of being a free range kid in a town where car keys were kept in the ignition and front doors were never locked.

 A self-described homebody, Amy has never been in love with performing, though she occasionally makes exceptions–for instance, the chance to open a show at the Bluebird, in Nashville, TN or the Hi-Fi in Indianapolis.
 (Thanks Otis!)
-She has lived in Ohio, Vermont, spent a couple of lost months in Seattle, WA and 12 years in Nashville, TN.
+She has lived in Ohio, Vermont, spent a couple of lost months in Seattle, WA and many years in Nashville, TN.
+She spends time nearly every day on mixed media painting—often small scale, light-hearted celebrations of working folks, farms and their animals.